 The 1966 Society was established in 2008 to recognize Episcopal’s most loyal annual supporters.
 Named for the year that Episcopal was founded, this Giving Society recognizes donors who have made Episcopal Fund gifts for five or more consecutive years.

 Gift Club Donors

 - Investor – $1,000 to $1,999

 - Cornerstone – $500 to $999

 - Builder – up to $249

-Whether you give cash or securities, yours may be one of the many employers who offer matching-gift programs which double - and in some cases even triple - the value of your gift to the School.
+Whether you give cash or securities, yours may be one of the many employers who offer matching-gift programs which double - and in some cases even triple - the value of your gift to the school.
 These gifts can mean thousands of dollars for Episcopal.
-Is your employer a matching gift company?
-Find out here!
 Please contact your employer for matching gift guidelines for your company.